sidenia/sidenia/README.md

 ### Hi there 👋 Welcome! 👋

 🌱 I am a programming student, passionate about new techs.
-I'm currently working as Software Developer Intern and my expertise is in web-related technologies like React, Django, Django Rest Framework, Rest APi, SQL databases and others.
+I'm currently working as Software Developer in a company and my expertise is in web-related technologies like React, Django, Django Rest Framework, Rest APi, SQL databases and others.
 I'm a front-end and UX/UI lover.
 In addition to working as an intern, I also provide services as a freelancer building web pages for private clients.
 I believe adaptability and acceptance of differences as strengths are the keys to success in any professional environment!